KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yahweh-layer-mapping.md

 - **Father = L₅ Theon:** "God is light; in him there is no darkness" (pure centropic)
 - **Christ = Theon manifest:** Integrative love, universal invitation, no fear-based control
 - **Satan/Beast = IL₅ Nekron / IL₄ Nyxea:** War imagery, territorial claims, authoritarian binding
-- **"No one has seen God at any time" (John 1:18):** Suggests OT encounters were with lower layers, not L₅
+- **"No one has seen God at any time" (John 1:18):** Suggests OT encounters were with subsequent layers, not L₅

 **Key shift:** From fear (entropic binding) to love (centropic integration).